tdhopper/c.tdhopper.com/content/post/2012-01-25-from-nuclear-weapons-to-operations-research.md

 title: From Nuclear Weapons to Operations Research
 date: 2012-01-25
-description: How Von Neumann used mathematical methods developed for the atomic bomb were used to schedule oil tankers
+description: How Von Neumann used mathematical methods developed for the atomic bomb to schedule oil tankers
 categories:
   - Article
 image: /images/tanker.png